-- What is the scientific method and how can we use it to learn about the living world? - What are the tools, procedures and measuring systems used in science and biology? - How can we better understand the vocabulary of science? - What are the characteristics of living organisms? - What are the four macromolecules?
+- What is the history of biological inquiry? - What are the levels of organization in biology? - What is the scientific method and how can we use it to learn about the living world? - What are the tools, procedures and measuring systems used in science and biology? - How can we better understand the vocabulary of science? - What are the characteristics of living organisms? - How is the metric system used in science?

-- Use a microscope, metric measuring devices, and appropriate safety equipment. - Understand common prefixes used in science vocabulary. - Define and explain the purpose for each step of the scientific method. - Explain the characteristics of life shared by all organisms. - Explain the difference between the four types of macromolecules.
+- Understand and discuss key events in the history of biological inquiry. - Use a microscope, metric measuring devices, and appropriate safety equipment. - Understand common prefixes used in science vocabulary. - Define each step of the scientific method. - Explain the characteristics of life shared by all organisms. - Use the metric system for scientific measurements.